bugahodshania-jpg/bugahodshania-jpg/README.md

 HOW TO USE:
 1. Create a repo named exactly your GitHub username.
 2. Add this content to README.md
-3. Replace bugahodshania-jpg and placeholders.
+3. Replace placeholders with your info.
 -->

 <div align="center">